 Window is closed after 7.583725929260254

-In my example, I have pressed the key after approx 7 seconds.
+In my example, I pressed the key after approx 7 seconds.
 After pressing the window is automatically closed.

 Question: I am getting no module named cv2 error